PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 08:49:31
+Last updated: 2024-04-11 08:50:43
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: I do have an angle, Craig.
+It's an angle called justice. - Saul Goodman